 - Unsuccessful applicants may reapply only twice and only by completing and submitting a current application form provided by the College together with new supporting documentation.

 Number of Awards: 2

-Value of Scholarship: Each scholarship provides a stipend of $10,000, supporting travel and per diem in the U.S., and the cost of courses undertaken at the Clinical Congress and at the centers to be visited.
+Value of Scholarship: Each scholarship provides a stipend of $10,000, supporting travel and per diem in the U.S., and the cost of courses undertaken at the Clinical Congress and at the center(s) to be visited.
 Clinical Congress registration will be provided gratis, and assistance in reserving thrifty housing in the Clinical Congress city will also be provided.
-In 2018, the Clinical Congress city is Boston, MA.
+In 2023, the Clinical Congress city is Boston, MA.

-How to Apply: In order to qualify for the consideration by the selection committee, all of the requirements must be fulfilled.
-All applications and all of the supporting documentation must be received by the International Liaison no later than March 1, 2018, for attendance at Clinical Congress 2019.
+How to Apply: In order to qualify for consideration by the selection committee, all of the requirements must be fulfilled.
+All applications and all of the supporting documentation must be received by the International Administrator no later than February 1, 2023, for attendance at Clinical Congress 2023.